jessefilho/nura-boilerplate/README.md

-# An application boilerplate with Nuxt 3, Rails 7, and Docker
+# NURA is An Application Boilerplate with Nuxt 3, Rails 7, and Docker

 This project will assembly all that you need to start a new, modern, multi app compatibility and scable web application using [Nuxt 3](https://nuxt.com/docs/getting-started/introduction) on the